walterrowe/capture-one-scripts/apply-keyword-bw/README.md

 # apply-keyword-bw

-Auth: Walter Rowe
+Auth: Walter Rowe<br>
 Date: June 2020

-This script will search all variants in your catalog looking for those with the black and white tool enabled (checked).
-For each variant it finds, it will add a keyword called "Black & White".
+This script will search all variants in your catalog looking for those with either

+1. The black and white tool enabled (checked), or
+2. The saturation adjustment of the background layer set to -100

+For each variant matching the above criteria, it adds a keyword called ```Black & White```.

-You can change the keyword the script applies by looking for string "Black & White" and change it to what ever keyword you use for your black and white images.
+You can change the keyword the applied by finding the line ```set bwKeyword to "Black & White"``` and changing the value to a keyword of your choosing for your monochrome images.

+You may ask why the script only looks at the background layer for the saturation adjustment value of -100.
+The background layer contains no mask.
+It always applies the adjustment globally to the entire image.
+Other layers may have masks that do not cover the entire image.
+We therefore cannot assume these other layers result in a monochrome image.

 # Usage